rackerlabs/support-how-to/content/cloud-servers/centos-6-apache-and-php-install.md

 ### Open the port to run Apache

-In some versions of CentOS, a firewall is installed by default that blocks access to port 80, on which Apache runs.
+Apache runs on port 80.
+In some versions of CentOS, a firewall, which is installed by default, blocks access to port 80.
+Perform the following steps to open the port.

-1. To open the port, run the following command:
+1. Run the following command:

         sudo iptables -I INPUT -p tcp --dport 80 -j ACCEPT

-2. After adding that instruction, save your firewall rules so your web server will be accessible the next time you reboot.
+2. After adding that instruction, save your firewall rules so that your web server is accessible the next time you reboot.

         sudo service iptables save